Item Response Theory/Rasch models in SPSS Statistics

 This package provides a procedure and a dialog box interface for estimation of Rasch models.

-It requires R, the R Plug-Ins and the R ltm package.
+It requires R, the R Plug-Ins and the R package ltm.

-2. STATS IRM - installed from the STATS_IRM.zip link in the extensions page.
+3. STATS IRM - downloaded from the STATS_IRM.spe link in the extensions page.

-The STATS IRM command fits three-parameter item response models using the tpm function from the R ltm package.
+The STATS IRM command fits three-parameter logistic (3-PL) item response models using the tpm function from the R ltm package.
 It is assumed that the values of the item variables are 0,1.
 By default, the procedure produces estimates of the model coefficients, and you can request optional output such as the item fit statistics, plots of the factor scores, and item characteristic curves, and save person-fit statistics to a new dataset.
+This extension command does not have options to constrain the discrimination parameter to equal a specified value or have a common estimated value or to fix the guessing parameter to 0.
+Therefore the one-parameter (1-PL) and two-parameter (2-PL) logistic IRT models are not currently available.

-3. STATS GRM - installed from the STATS_GRM.zip link in the extensions page.
+4. STATS GRM - downloaded from the STATS_GRM.spe link in the extensions page.

-All three of the above extension commands require at least version 17.0 of SPSS Statistics.
+All four of the above extension commands require at least version 17.0 of SPSS Statistics.
 The "Essentials and Plugins area of the "Downloads for IBM SPSS Statistics" page will help you install the programmability tools and the correct versions of Python and R for your version of SPSS Statistics.
+Once an extension command has been downloaded to your computer, it can be installed from the